There are reports of damage so far, the Napa County Sheriff's Office says

 It comes a week after a 6.0-magnitude quake struck the same area

-A 3.4-magnitude earthquake rumbled through northern California early Sunday, the U.S. Geological Survey said.
+Aftershocks from the northern California earthquake rumbled through the Bay Area early Tuesday, the U.S. Geological Survey said.

 The quake hit 5 miles southwest of Napa, the center of California’s famed wine country.

 There are no reports of damage so far, the Napa County Sheriff’s Office said.

 It comes a week after a 6.0-magnitude quake – the strongest in northern California’s Bay Area in a quarter of a century – struck the same area on August 24.

 Last week’s quake injured dozens, damaged historic buildings in downtown Napa and turned fireplaces into rubble.
 It also caused at least $1 billion in property damage in Napa and other communities.

 The two earthquakes were a little over a mile from each other.